joelhawksley/identity/components/slides.md

 ^ And over 3700 views!

-^ PAUSE
+---

-^ Affect how we test our views?
+^ So how might this scale affect our approach to testing our views?

 ---

 # [fit] 6s
 ### [fit] GET + assert

-^ Six seconds for single controller test
+^ In our test suite, it takes six seconds to run a single controller test locally, not including any setup.

-^ One minute for ten test cases just to get feedback
+^ One minute to run a set of ten cases.

 ---

 ![fit](img/jeopardy.jpg)

-^ So you know how long the Jeopardy theme song is?
+^ So does anyone here know how long the Jeopardy theme song is?

 ^ It's 30 seconds.

 ^ So imagine listening to it twice, every time you run a set of ten tests.

-^ When your view tests take six seconds per test case, that might make you write less tests
+---

-^ That's not good for anyone
+^ When your view tests cost you six seconds per case, that might make you write less of them!

 ---